 The EIP on AHA aims to promote healthy and active ageing.
 Its overarching target is to increase the average healthy lifespan of EU citizens by 2 years by the year 2020.

 The EIP on AHA has, as its foundations, two main pillars: Action Groups and Reference Sites.
 The Blueprint, Innovation to Market (I2M) and MAFEIP are three, further, crosscutting horizontal initiatives that feed the EIP on AHA:

 Register on the EIP on AHA portal

-The Portal is a platform for cooperation that can help you develop innovative ideas and initiatives within the EIP on AHA.
+The portal is a platform for cooperation and engagement that can help you develop innovative ideas and initiatives within the EIP on AHA.

-All of these activities can help you network, develop ideas and initiatives and make healthy and active ageing a reality.
+All of these activities can help you build your network, develop ideas and initiatives, and make healthy and active ageing a reality.

 Take action with an Action Group

-The European Commission periodically launches Invitations for Commitment, open to all stakeholders, for the submission of projects or initiatives that support the specific actions identified in the Strategic Implementation Plan.
-Candidates meeting the criteria (explained here), have been invited to join an Action Group dedicated to working on a Specific Action.
+The European Commission periodically launches Invitations for Commitment, that are open to all stakeholders, for the submission of projects or initiatives that support the specific actions identified in the Strategic Implementation Plan.
+Candidates meeting the criteria have joined a dedicated Action Group working on a Specific Action.

 What does making a Commitment involve?
-A Commitment is a measurable and concrete engagement, such as a project or initiative, in support of an action, or a group of actions, that help achieve the objectives and deliverables identified in the Strategic Implementation Plan.
+A Commitment is a measurable and concrete engagement, such as a project or initiative, in support of an action, or a group of actions, that helps achieve the objectives and deliverables identified in the Strategic Implementation Plan.

-Reference sites are coalitions of regions, cities, integrated hospitals or care organisations that aim to provide a comprehensive, innovation-based approach to active and healthy ageing - and that provide concrete examples of their positive impact on active and healthy ageing.
-Reference Sites demonstrate synergies between different actions, breakthrough solutions within a short time frame, as well as the added value of a holistic approach.
+Reference sites are regions, cities, integrated hospitals or care organisations that focus on a comprehensive, innovation-based approach to active and healthy ageing.
+They offer concrete examples of their positive impact on active and healthy ageing.
+Reference Sites demonstrate synergies between different actions, breakthrough solutions within a short time frame, and the added value of taking a holistic approach.
 Currently, there are 102 Reference Sites in the EIPonAHA community.